Have I mentioned lately that I’m head over heels for Madrid….? No!? Well let me tell you again …..

 You can find Parque del Buen Retiro right near the center of Madrid!
 Take a short stroll through Retiro and you’ll pass a picturesque lake, various luscious green gardens and Madrid’s stunning glass palace, Palacio de Cristal.
 You’re sure to capture incredible photos as Retiro’s incredibly scenic setting does all the hard work for you!

-Plaza de la Independencia, 7
+Location: Plaza de la Independencia, 7

 If you’re asking me (which you kind of are if you’re reading this post), Malasaña is Madrid’s most captivating neighborhood.
 Each and every narrow colorful street is entirely different and you never know what you’ll come across.
 Browse through some of Malasaña’s many alternative thrift shops and high-end boutiques or simply wander around and experience the neighborhood’s laid-back hipster vibes.
 Sooner or later your bound to stumble across a photo op.